s8sg/mini-loan-app/README.md

 All layers are abstracted with `interfaces`.
 This is also allows to mock dependencies (written as interface) to test specific module.

-The dependency of project module can be clearly seen at `main.go`
+The dependency of project module can be clearly seen at `config/server_config.go`
 ```
 1. init db connection                                  | DB
 2. init repository with db                             | Repository(DB)